refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

   Current workaround: Using relay machine to port forward, linking tsinghua mail 25 to relay 26 (25 is listened by relay local mail service), and set up smtp host as the relay machine in the cluster master with port 26.
 This works and indeed shows that master ip is on the blacklist of tsinghua mail service.
 (And relay seems to be blocked now...)

 * ulimit -u is still 2048 in tmux sessions, [so](https://stackoverflow.com/questions/37779824/processes-running-from-tmux-session-have-different-resource-limit/38932685).
-Maybe restart works, to be checked.
+Maybe restart works, to be checked. (**Validated**)

 * c3 offline slurm due to no explicit reason, slurmd cannot started due to ``slurmd-c3: error: Unable to register: Zero Bytes were transmitted or receivedslurmd-c3: debug:  Unable to register with slurm controller, retrying slurmd-c3: debug:  slurm_recv_timeout at 0 of 4, recv zero bytes``.
 Currently no clues.

   Current workaround: reboot c3 solves this.

+* ``ureadahead[948]: ureadahead:..: Ignored relative path`` floods in syslog when restart, according to [stackoverflow](https://askubuntu.com/questions/749224/92-of-syslog-is-filled-with-message-regarding-ureadahead-ignoring-relative-pa) , it is normal that it occurs for a machine rebooting after more than 1 year which is common in HPC. such module make no sense and can be disabled in system service, but not tried since rebooting thing is not so common.

+* Possible stall in nfs client in compute nodes (cannot ssh since ``/home`` inaccessible and floods of log as ``RPC request reserved 108 but used 356``) such logs are often reported in nfs community, it is like a big bug happens for no reason and no explicit triggers but no solution have I found.

+  Current workaround: hardware reboot corresponding node.
+This issue is extremely danagerous as it floods the log in master instead of compute node! and thus it may eat up all disks in master which is very dangerous, in case of that, we have explicitly set ``sudo setquota -u syslog 30G 50G 0 0 /`` on master to limit the max size of log files.